 David Gay's Home

-I am a senior researcher at Euclid Lab and I am the lead mentor for Camp Euclid.
+I am a senior researcher at Euclid Lab, an Associate Professor in the Mathematics Department at the University of Georgia, and the lead mentor for Camp Euclid.
 My main area of research is 4-dimensional geometry and topology.
 I obtained my Ph.D. in mathematics from the University of California, Berkeley under the supervision of Robion Kirby and have worked as a research mathematician since 1999.
-I am an Assistant Professor at the University of Georgia.

 If you see a green light in the left panel, that means I am online and you can click on the webcam/microphone/chat icons to visit me in my virtual office.